edward-shen/ayaya/README.md

 ## Installation

-You must be running Linux.
+You must be running Linux or Windows.
 MacOS support not guaranteed.
+Windows platform support currently at Tier 3.

-1. `cargo install ayaya`
+1. `cargo install --target=<TARGET_TRIPLE> -Z build-std -Z build-std-features=compiler-builtins-mem,panic_immediate_abort ayaya`
 2. `ayaya`

+`<TARGET_TRIPLE>` represents your current target triple, and must be specified.
+For example, on Linux, this would be `x86_64-unknown-linux-gnu`.

 ## Credits and License